danchiacchio/scripts/py_vESXiTools/README.md

 - Python 3.x (I just tested with Python 3.12.3 - I did not test with earlier Python versions)
 - `paramiko` library (SSH connections)
-- SSH must be enabled on all ESXi hosts
 - All ESXi hosts must use the **same root password**
 - Download the VMware Tools Package (VMware Tools Offline VIB Bundle .zip) and place it on the same script directory
-- Edit the script to type the correct VMware Tools Offline VIB Bundle name

 Install `paramiko` if needed: